-A comprehensive treatment of the problem of transition to, and saturation of, ITG turbulence requires the gyrokinetic (GK) framework in toroidal tokamak geometry (Frieman & Chen 1982; Sugama et al. 1996; Sugama & Horton 1997, 1998; Abel et al. 2013; Catto 2019).
+A comprehensive treatment of the problem of transition to, and saturation of, ITG turbulence requires the GK framework in toroidal tokamak geometry (Frieman & Chen 1982; Sugama et al. 1996; Sugama & Horton 1997, 1998; Abel et al. 2013; Catto 2019).
 However, its complexity makes it both analytically and numerically hard to treat.
 In this paper, we attempt the more modest task of tackling the problem in a simplified model for the dynamical evolution of the perturbations of electrostatic potential (or, equally well, density) and ion temperature in a tokamak plasma.
-The model is derived as an exact asymptotic limit of the underlying gyrokinetic equations in a physically realisable, if not necessarily most general, regime (see Section 2.4).
-The approximations used are chosen to ensure that our model has a number of features that we consider essential: 1) a curvature-driven ion-temperature-gradient (ITG) instability, characteristic of tokamak plasmas; 2) an appropriate modified adiabatic electron response, which has been found to be crucial for capturing essential zonal-flow properties (e.g., the correct ITG secondary instability: see Hammett et al. 1993; Rogers et al. 2000); 3) it is a two-field model linking the perturbations of the electrostatic potential and the ion temperature, rather than a one-field drift-wave model of the Hasegawa & Mima (1978) variety.
-A twofield model allows us to capture the important ITG linear instability, while keeping the equations simple enough to allow for an analytic treatment.
+The model is derived as an exact asymptotic limit of the underlying GK equations in a physically realisable, if not necessarily most general, regime (see § 2.4).
+The approximations used are chosen to ensure that our model has a number of features that we consider essential: (i) a curvature-driven ITG instability, characteristic of tokamak plasmas; (ii) an appropriate modified adiabatic electron response, which has been found to be crucial for capturing essential ZF properties (e.g. the correct ITG secondary instability; see Hammett et al. 1993 and Rogers et al. 2000); and (iii) it is a two-field model linking the perturbations of the electrostatic potential and the ion temperature, rather than a one-field drift-wave model of the Hasegawa & Mima (1978) variety.
+A two-field model allows us to capture the important ITG linear instability, while keeping the equations simple enough to allow for an analytic treatment.

-As already mentioned, fully developed ITG turbulence is critically balanced and, therefore, 3D, so we cannot hope to capture that in a 2D model.
+As already mentioned, fully developed ITG turbulence is critically balanced and, therefore, three-dimensional, so we cannot hope to capture that in a two-dimensional model.
 Beyond the Dimits state, we find that our model fails to reach a saturated state - perturbations grow exponentially and the box-sized perturbations eventually dominate the spectrum, regardless of the size of the integration domain.
+As we explain in § 4.5, both the critical-balance argument and the constraints of the additional conserved quantities in two dimensions provide heuristic reasoning why developed homogeneous turbulence might not be able to saturate in two dimensions.
+If the Dimits transition is indeed a transition between an inhomogeneous, ZF-dominated state, where saturation is governed by the

-Such behaviour is typical of strongly turbulent 2D systems, e.g., 2D hydrodynamics with its inverse energy cascade (Kraichnan 1967).
-However, below the Dimits threshold, our model has a perfectly well-defined 2D Dimits saturated state, dominated by ZF (see Section 3).
-Thus, our model allows us to identify the Dimits phase transition in an unambiguous and sharp way, as a transition from a regime with a finite saturated state to one without.
+(fundamentally two-dimensional) ZFs, and a state of homogeneous, critically balanced turbulence, it appears natural that any two-dimensional model that we use to describe the Dimits regime will be unable to capture the strongly turbulent state.
+However, the fact that our model is able to reach a well-defined saturated state in the Dimits regime lends it some credibility, whereas the fact that it (predictably) fails to saturate beyond the Dimits transition allows us to identify the transition itself in an unambiguous and sharp way, as a transition from a regime with a finite saturated state to one without.